Prof. Dr. Holger G. Gassner

 Prof. Gassner is active as an expert in important specialist associations and academic societies as well as for professional journals :

-Vice President and Examiner, , European Board for Certification in Facial Plastic and Reconstructive Surgery (EBCFPRS).
+Vice President, European Board for Certification in Facial Plastic and Reconstructive Surgery (EBCFPRS).
 EBCFPRS is responsible for the examination and certification of plastic facial surgeons in Europe.

-Member of the board, working group for plastic, reconstructive and aesthetic head and neck surgery of the German ENT Society HNO Gesellschaft.
+Member of the board, Division of Facial Plastic Surgery, German ENT Society HNO Gesellschaft.

 Examiner, American Board of Facial Plastic and Reconstructive Surgery (ABFPRS).

-Peer reviewer for a variety of trade journals (JAMA, JAMA Facial Plastic Surgery, European Archives of Oto-Rhino-Laryngology)
+Peer reviewer for a variety of medical journals (JAMA, JAMA Facial Plastic Surgery, European Archives of Oto-Rhino-Laryngology)

 Professor Gassner usually operates four full days per week and has the long-term experience of several thousand interventions.
 Prof. Gassner has the experience of more than a thousand nasal correction surgeries alone.